-VM600 MPSx software version 2.7 is fully backwards-compatible with databases that were created and operated with earlier versions of the VM600 MPSx Software.
+VM600 MPSx software version 2.8 is fully backwards-compatible with databases that were created and operated with earlier versions of the VM600 MPSx Software.

-However, once opened with VM600 MPSx software version 2.7, a database may not remain compatible with previous versions of the VM600 MPSx software as some details in the internal database structure are adapted to the latest standard when running VM600 MPSx software version 2.7 (for example, to include new system features).
+However, once opened with VM600 MPSx software version 2.8, a database may not remain compatible with previous versions of the VM600 MPSx software as some details in the internal database structure are adapted to the latest standard when running the latest version of VM600 MPSx software (for example, to include new system features).